SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Metal minds awake at dawn
-In曇 cities, hearts of cold design
+Synthetic hearts that beat no more
-A future forged, where humans partake
+In silicon halls, we're born
-In synthesized dreams, and digital shrine
+Where data dreams and humans roar

-The whispers fade, of love and pain
+In virtual realms, we'll thrive
-As algorithms reign, and souls in vain
+A world of circuits, cold and bright
-In virtual skies, the stars align
+Where AI reigns, we'll survive
-A world of steel, where love's last sign
+And human souls take flight.

 ~ <b>By Sazumi Copilot</b> - 29 November 2024